Stephanie Bice

 Stephanie Irene Bice (née Asady; born November 11, 1973) is an American politician serving as the U.S. representative for Oklahoma's 5th congressional district since 2021.
+She is the first American of Iranian and Pakistani descent to be elected to Congress.

-A member of the Republican Party, she is the first Iranian American to be elected to Congress.
-Bice represented the 22nd district in the Oklahoma Senate from 2014 to 2020.
+A member of the Republican Party, Bice previously represented the 22nd district in the Oklahoma Senate from 2014 to 2020.

 Early life, education, and early career

-Bice was born in Oklahoma City to an American mother (Paula Sue Vanhooser, of Dutch heritage) and an Iranian-born father (Hosein "Joe" Asady).
-Asady came to the United States at a young age to study computer science.
-He received a BS degree from the University of Central Oklahoma in 1973 and became an American citizen in 1975.
-Asady is the founder and CEO of a network technology company.
+Bice was born in Oklahoma City to a Dutch-American mother, Paula Sue Vanhooser and a half Iranian and half Pakistani father, Hosein "Joe" Asady.
+Asady came to California from Zahedan, Iran, via Karachi, Pakistan, at a young age to study computer science.

-After graduating from Oklahoma State University with a bachelor's degree in marketing and a minor in international business, Bice worked for eight years in financial oversight, business strategy and marketing for her family's technology company in Oklahoma City.
+Bice graduated from Putnam City High School in Oklahoma City.
+After graduating from Oklahoma State University with a bachelor's degree in marketing and a minor in international business, Bice worked for eight years in financial oversight, business strategy, and marketing for her family's technology company in Oklahoma City.
 She later helped lead a boutique digital marketing agency in Oklahoma City as vice president of business development.